earchibald/textspace-mud/_bmad/_config/issue-workflow.md

 - **Test functionality** locally and on deployment
 - **Verify edge cases** and error handling
 - **Document changes** in commit messages
+- **IMPORTANT: Only wait for approval if explicitly requested by user**

 ### 5. Request Approval to Close
 - **Demonstrate working solution** with examples